BabylonJS/BabylonNative/README.md

 ### No Plan to Support

-The following are features that use features (e.g. HTML) that are outside the scope of what this project will support.
+The following are features that depend on features (e.g. HTML) that are outside the scope of what this project will support.

 - Inspector
 - Node Material Editor